PoisotLab/EcologicalNetworks.jl/README.md

 This module implements a set of measures and utilities to work on probabilistic ecological networks.
 Works on bipartite and unipartite networks.

+An automatically-generated documentation of all functions can be found [here][/doc/documentation.md].